 This means that models never fit the real-world situation exactly, but we need to be sure that they fit "well enough" and that they give relevant information.
+III.
+REVIEW OF THE EQUAL VARIANCE TWO-SAMPLE T-TEST (focusing on the model assumptions and why they are important.)
+(Note: There is another two-sample t-test that does not assume equal variance.
+However, the equal variance test is the one we will be concerned with here, since it is the one that generalizes to the Analysis of Variance method.)
+Be sure to review the handout Review of Basic Statistical Concepts if you are confused about notation or basic concepts used below.
 In discussing the equal variance two-sample t-test, we will focus on the model assumptions and why they are important for good application of the method.
 Model Assumptions for the equal variance two-sample t- test:

-1. $x_1, x_2, ..., x_m$ and $y_1, y_2, ..., y_n$ are independent, random samples from random variables X and Y. - 2.
-X and Y are each normally distributed. - 3.
-X and Y have the same variance (which is not known) Denote the means of X and Y by μ_X and μ_Y , respectively.
+1. $x_1, x_2, ..., x_m$ and $y_1, y_2, ..., y_n$ are independent, random samples from random variables X and Y. 2.
+X and Y are each normally distributed.

-We wish to test the null hypothesis $H_0: \mu_X = \mu_Y$ against the two-sided alternative $H_a: \mu_X \neq \mu_Y$ Example: A large company is planning to purchase a large quantity of computer packages designed to teach a new programming language.
+3. X and Y have the same variance (which is not known) Denote the means of X and Y by $\mu_X$ and $\mu_Y$ , respectively.
+(These are population means, not to be confused with sample means $\overline{x}$ and $\overline{y}$ ) We wish to test the null hypothesis $H_0: \mu_X = \mu_Y$ against the two-sided alternative $H_a: \mu_X \neq \mu_Y$ Example: A large company is planning to purchase a large quantity of computer packages designed to teach a new programming language.
 A consultant claims that the two packages are equal in effectiveness.
 To test this claim, the company randomly selects 60 engineers and randomly assigns 30 to use the first package and 30 to use the second package.
 Each engineer is given a standardized test of programming skill after completing the training with the assigned package.
-The scores of the 30 engineers assigned to the first package are x_1, x_2, \dots, x_m ; the scores of those assigned to the second package are y_1, y_2, \dots, y_n .
+The scores of the 30 engineers assigned to the first package are $x_1, x_2, ..., x_m$ ; the scores of those assigned to the second package are $y_1, y_2, \dots, y_n$ .
 (In this example, n = m = 30.)
 The random variable X is "test score of an engineer from this company using the first package."
 The random variable Y is "test score of an engineer from this company using the second package".
 Since the engineers are randomly chosen and randomly assigned to the package, assumption (1) is satisfied.
 Since the test, like most standardized tests, is devised and scored to have a normal distribution of scores, assumption (2) is reasonable.
-It is reasonable to assume that the variability in scores will not depend on the package chosen, so assumption (3) seems reasonable (although perhaps we might want to look the data to get an additional check on whether this assumption is reasonable).
-Outline of what the test involves and why it works (focusing on where the model assumptions are needed): (For more details, see Ross, Section 4.2 or Wackerly Section 10.8) Denote the (unknown) variance of X and Y by σ^2 .
+It is plausible (we hope) to assume that the variability in scores will not depend on the package chosen, so assumption (3) seems reasonable (although perhaps we might want to look the data to get an additional check on whether this assumption is reasonable).
+Outline of what the test involves and why it works (focusing on where the model assumptions are needed): (For more details, see Ross, Section 4.2 or Wackerly Section 10.8) Denote the (unknown) variance of X and Y by $\sigma^2$ .